isaacs/node-tar/README.md

   `data.code`, which preserves the original error code from fs and zlib.
 - `message` String.
 More details about the error.
 - `data` Metadata about the error.
 An `Error` object for errors raised by fs and zlib.
-All fields are attached to errors raisd by tar.
+All fields are attached to errors raised by tar.
 Typically contains the following fields, as relevant:
   - `tarCode` The tar error code.
   - `code` Either the tar error code, or the error code set by the